 Power behind the design

-Robin Page (left), Volvo Cars’ senior vice president of design, explains the fine details of the new S60
+Robin Page (left), Volvo Cars’ senior vice president of design, explains the fine details of the S60.

 Stance is crucial for all cars, says Robin, but especially those with a dynamic appeal.
-And the new S60 definitely has it.
-It is a car that sits on its heels, hunkered down tight to the tarmac, a look that makes its performance intent even more clear.
+And the S60 definitely has it.
+It is a car that sits on its heels, hunkered down tight to the Tarmac, a look that makes its performance intent even more clear.

 At the rear, the boot edge has a distinct ‘kick’.
 “It has an athletic look and helps the aerodynamics,” explains Robin.
 “Note the lack of brightwork – such as chrome – on the tail.
 When it comes to trim, less is more for Volvo Cars.”

 Combining the restraint and elegance of modern Scandinavian design with a dynamic edge is what gives the S60 its unique character, says Robin.
 “There’s a powerful tension, but the design is minimalist.
 Some rival cars have busy and complicated surfacing.
 Ours is simple and sculptural.
 That’s the purity of Scandinavian design – it’s really important to Volvo Cars.”